georgebarwood/rustdb-axum-example/README.md

 Command line arguments:

-Master mode: address:port ( default is 0.0.0.0:80 ).
+Master mode: address:port

+Default address:post is 0.0.0.0:80

-Slave mode: address:port slave  <master-URL> <login cookies>
+Slave mode: address:port slave  {master-URL} {login cookies}

 In slave mode, the master database is replicated, and only GET queries are allowed.